 - Partnership preparation checklist - Practical tool for starting partnership working

 - Identifying common ground and differences - A helpful guide to finding similarities between different providers while maintaining your unique selling point

 - Conflict management strategies - How to resolve difficult or conflicting situations

-During 2017, Tax-Free Childcare will be made available to around 2 million households to help with the cost of childcare, enabling more parents to go out to work and provide greater security for their families.
+Tax-Free Childcare is available to around 2 million households to help with the cost of childcare, enabling more parents to go out to work and provide greater security for their families.